-What followed was a flood of salespeople returning to Utah and with them came an abundance of new start-up pest control companies, each founded by salesmen and each focused heavily on door to door sales.
-There has to be more pest control salesmen per square foot in Utah than in any other place in the world.
+What followed was a flood of salespeople returning to Utah, and with them came an abundance of new start-up pest control companies, each founded by salesmen and each focused heavily on door-to-door sales.
+There have to be more pest control salesmen per square foot in Utah than in any other place in the world.

 Utah’s population is very polite, and it can be hard to say “no” to a persistent salesman.
 Salesmen are frequently trained to collect 3 or 4 “no’s” before they will leave.
 They will often smile, flatter and joke with you until you push them away, putting you in the position of being the “bad guy” or the rude one.
 The end result is some people will feel pressured into buying services they don’t really want.

 Because of the way they pay their commission salespeople, most D2D companies require a signed year-long service contract.
 If you don’t like the service after signing up, sorry, you are stuck with it.
 Attorney’s letters and a collection agency will follow anyone who disagrees.